** CP1

 Session 2b - The characteristics and mental and physical benefits of an active lifestyle, importance of exercise, risks associated with an inactive lifestyle.

 Session 3a/b - Key facts about puberty, the changing adolescent body, the main changes in males and females and the implications for emotional and physical health.
+This is also covered in the reproduction topic of Science.
+L4L focuses on understanding the changes and gives strategies of support for these changes.

 Session 4a- The facts about the harms from smoking tobacco.
 Signposted support systems for all sessions above.
+Vaping is discussed.

 Session 4b - Alcohol - The facts about alcohol and the associated risks.